Monday, 5 June 2023

 seemed to cling on like limpets.

-A fascinating collection of knives on sael here
+A fascinating collection of knives on sale here

-There is an interesting custom in Corsica, elsewhere perhaps.
-Young men of a certain age are presented with a knife with which to defend themselves.
-The knives in this shop, Les Terrasses D'Argon are made here as is other cutlery.
-They were beautiful works of art but looks deadly.
+As we explored we learned a few of the old customs one which I found rather interesting.
+In Corsica, elsewhere perhaps, young men of a certain age are presented with a knife with which to defend themselves.
+The knives are made in this shop, Les Terrasses D'Aragon, as is other cutlery.
+They were beautiful works of art but looked deadly.

 Those structures leaping between building are small aqueducts